|See also the Papers of Woodruff T. Sullivan III, which include a 45 minute oral interview with Kraus conducted in 1975.

 Diplomas and Awards Series: This series includes Kraus' diplomas, certificates, and awards from 1926 through 2003, with related correspondence and other materials.
 Five diplomas and certificates for Alice Nelson [Kraus] are also included.
 Size: 0.5 linear feet plus 2 boxes, 18.5"x14.75"x3".
 Click here for an item listing for the Awards and Diplomas Series.

 Miscellany Series: This series includes miscellaneous materials that do not fit well in the other series in this collection.
 Materials are dated 1923-2004, and cover a wide range of topics.
 Folders are arranged alphabetically, and in most cases Kraus' folder titles have been retained.
-Also included are several artifacts: Kraus' heavily annotated copy of J.W.
-Mellor's Higher Mathematics for Students of Chemistry and Physics (Longmans, Green and Co., 1931), Diathermy Model HFD-2 spec plates (ID and operation switch), 1953 Ohio W8JK vanity license plate, and TI-25 calculator with manual.
-1.0 linear feet plus one 8.5"x5.5"x12" box containing artifacts.
-Click here for an itemized listing of folders in this series (listing does not include the artifacts).
+Also included is a box of artifacts.
+Size: 1.0 linear feet plus one 8.5"x5.5"x12" box containing artifacts.
+Click here for an itemized listing of folders.